sonyhome/DigitalIO/README.md

 # Digital IO library
-The Arduino Digital I/O  Library supports debounce, detection of level changes (for button type sensors) and transient signals (like knock sensors).
+The Arduino Digital I/O  Library supports debounce of noisy sensors, detection of level changes (button press) and transient signals (knock sensors).

-The library is designed to use only 1 byte per variable, compile very compact code, run as fast as using directly the underlying Arduino I/O functions, and provide a simple interface with easily readable code flow (see code examples A and B below).
+The library is designed to use only one byte per variable, compile very compact code, run as fast as using directly the underlying Arduino I/O functions, and provide a simple interface with easily readable code flow (see code examples A and B below).
 The library also comes as an AVR specific variant that is even faster and more compact.

 ## Overview